OctopusDeploy/blog/blog/2022-q3/using-alpine-image/index.md

 For the most part, Alpine can be used as a drop in replacement for any other base Docker image.
 However, it is important to be aware of the architectural differences between Alpine and other common base Docker images such as Ubuntu, Debian, or Fedora.

 Alpine uses the [musl C standard library](http://musl.libc.org/), while Ubuntu, Debian, and Fedora use [glibc](https://www.gnu.org/software/libc/).
-You can find a detailed comparison of the two libraries [here](http://www.etalabs.net/compare_libcs.html).
+Here is a [detailed comparison of the two libraries](http://www.etalabs.net/compare_libcs.html).

 There are some circumstances where third party tools assume or require glibc.
 For example, the [Visual Studio Code remote container execution documentation](https://code.visualstudio.com/docs/remote/containers) provides this warning: